 To inspect and replace your spark plugs, follow these steps:

 Following the recommended spark plug replacement intervals can help maintain optimal engine performance.
-Generally, copper spark plugs should be replaced every 30,000 to 45,000 km, while platinum and iridium spark plugs can last up to 95,000 to 150,000 km.
+Generally, copper spark plugs should be replaced every 20,000 to 30,000 miles, while platinum and iridium spark plugs can last up to 60,000 to 100,000 miles.
 However, consult your owner's manual for specific recommendations based on your vehicle's make and model.

 Here is a table summarizing the recommended spark plug replacement intervals for various types of spark plugs: